rhysd/gocaml/README.md

 GoCaml is a [MinCaml][] implementation in Go using [LLVM][].
 MinCaml is a minimal subset of OCaml for educational purpose ([spec][MinCaml spec]).

-This project aims my practices for understanding type inference and introducing own intermediate language (IL) to own language.
+This project aims my practices for understanding type inference, closure transform and introducing own intermediate language (IL) to own language.

 Example: